ZohiCode/online-shopping/README.md

 ![image](https://github.com/user-attachments/assets/793dc35e-b1ac-4a58-afd0-ce8dfb95a8eb)

-# Modern Shopping Cart Project
+# Modern Shopping Cart

-Welcome to the **Modern Shopping Cart Project** repository.
 This project simulates a modern online shopping cart using **HTML**, **JavaScript**, and **Bootstrap**.
 The application fetches product data from a public API, allowing users to add items to their cart, view total prices, and proceed to checkout.

 ## Features